jeremydosborn/flask-pass0/readme.md

 ## Examples

-See the `examples/` directory for working demos including magic links, passkeys, 2FA, device binding, and security logging.
+See the `examples/` directory for working test application including magic links, passkeys, 2FA, device binding, and security logging.

 ---